 Books and reviews

 I've written two books, Using Phonics to Teach Reading and Spelling (Sage) and The Literacy File (available from me).
 The Teaching Assistant's Edufax publication may be downloaded free, here.
 Reviews on this site represent my honest opinion.
 I have no financial connection with any publisher, and there is no paid content.
-The site has just passed its first 100,000 hits.
+The site has received over 110,000 visits.